-Mariel’s doctoral thesis was on migration and the psychological identities that this experience creates.
-She tutored in psychology at Swinburne University and counselled at the university’s Psychology Clinic.
+Her doctoral thesis was on migration and the psychological identities that this experience creates.
+She tutored in psychology at a University and counselled at a university’s Psychology Clinic.
 She was also a crisis counsellor at a suicide line.
 In her early career she worked in community settings, counselling families and individuals dealing with child protection and parenting, suicide risk, mental health and relationships issues.
 Later she supported those living with dementia, their families and carers, through counselling and educational activities targeting the general public and volunteers.

-For the last decade Mariel has worked in private practice and for the last seven years she has specialised in couples counselling and family counselling.
+She has worked in private practice for over 10 years, specialising in couples counselling and family counselling for over 7 years.
 She has helped couples with relationship difficulties better manage the personal issues with children and family during marriage, separation, and divorce.

 – Relationships – communication, infidelity, and relationship dissatisfaction

 – Family breakdown, including divorce and related difficulties

 – Support for families and carers affected by mental illness or physical illness